solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 The focus of this guide is demonstrating practical uses of MySQL Flexible Server, such as querying Flexible Server with common languages and administrative tools.
-This section illustrates how to deploy MySQL Flexible Server using various Azure management tools in preperation to follow the guide samples.
+This section illustrates how to deploy MySQL Flexible Server using various Azure management tools in preparation to follow the guide samples.

 ### Azure portal